-- 1. What important information did Sharmila leave out of the memo? - 2.
-What do you think happened at the monthly sales meeting? - 3.
-What do you think Ms. Lou, Sharmila's boss, should say to Sharmila? - 4.
+- What important information did Sharmila leave out of the memo? - 2.
+What do you think happened at the monthly sales meeting? - What do you think Ms. Lou, Sharmila's boss, should say 3. to Sharmila? - What should have Sharmila done once she noticed the 4. problem? - 5.
 How would you rewrite the memo to be more complete?

-or write a confident cover letter emphasizing what they have to offer."
+orking in our public library, our staff sees people come into the library every day who are unable to format a resume, spell correctly, or write a confident cover letter emphasizing what they have to offer."